Profilerr

 Most Underrated Pro Players in Counter-Strike

 Any person who has ever touched competitive Counter-Strike knows that at heart it's a team game.
 Each player has a specific role to play in every round, which should ideally allow the team to reach its full potential.
-Usually, the public attention is drawn to those who score more kills.
+Usually, the public attention is drawn to top CS2 players who score more kills.
 While this is indeed one of the most significant indicators of the player’s quality, it has also caused some true legends to join the ranks of the most underrated players in CS.

 In this article, we’ll focus on the players making flash assists for “s1mple” or covering back for “ZywOo” when he is holding a preferable angle with an AWP.
 For example, “NiKo” doesn't buy grenades and defuse kits, makes a few miraculous opening kills, and leaves the rest of the job for his teammates — probably some of the most underrated CS players in history.